 (1) For additional details, refer to note 14(b) to the Company's consolidated financial statements for the period ended December 31, 2021.

 Core net earnings (loss)

 For its Asset Management business unit in the U.S segment, the Company discloses core net earnings (loss), which is a measure of the business unit's performance.
-Core net earnings (loss) includes the impact of dealer commissions and software amortization and excludes the impact of certain corporate financing charges and allocations, certain tax adjustments and other non-recurring transactions.
+Core net earnings

-Core net earnings(1)
+Core net earnings (1)